 “In 2005, Albert and Deidre Pujols launched the Pujols Family Foundation, which is dedicated to "the love, care and development of people with Down syndrome and their families," as well as helping the poor in the Dominican Republic.
 Pujols has taken several trips to the Dominican Republic, by taking supplies as well as a team of doctors and dentists to the poor who need medical care.
 The Pujols Family Foundation also holds an annual golf tournament in which members from the Cardinals and other people play golf to raise money to send dentists to the Dominican Republic.”

 “A new center for adults with Down syndrome that will bear his name ("Albert Pujols Wellness Center for Adults with Down's Syndrome") is scheduled to open in November 2009 in Chesterfield, Missouri.
-He was there when it was launched on November 18, 2009.”I have largely imposed a Green Issues only mandate on myself for this blog.
-I know this isn’t a Green Issue article, but some things need to be talked about.
-Since we seem to have lost sight as to what constitutes a real man; when we find real men we need to talk about them more often.
-We seem to be running out of them.
-And being a great baseball player isn’t what makes Pujols a real man.
+He was there when it was launched on November 18, 2009.”I have largely imposed a Green Issues Only mandate on myself for this blog.
+I know this isn’t a Green Issue article, but some things that really need to be talked about.
+We seem to have lost sight as to what constitutes a real man, and when we find real men, we need to talk about them more often, because we seem to be running out of them.
+Make no mistake about this: Pujols is a real man, and it isn't because he's a great baseball player.

 Comments will not be accepted that are rude, crude, stupid or smarmy.
 Nor will I allow ad hominem attacks or comments from anyone who is "Anonymous”.
 Even if those comments are positive.